immux/js-testbed/README.md

 JS Testbed
 ==========

-This is a simple development environment for simple JavaScript/TypeScript projects.
+Simple development environments for simple JavaScript/TypeScript projects, designed for technical interviews.

+Choose one of the followings that fits your role.

 ### /fe